 3 Things the Holiday Season Can Teach Us About Workplace Culture

 The holidays are a time of cheer and wonder for many.
-In fact, leaders can learn a thing or two about how to apply holiday principals to ramp up their workplace.
+In fact, leaders can learn a thing or two about how to apply holiday principles to ramp up their workplace.
 Think about it—this time of year requires people to listen, empathize, and share experiences together.
 The same happens in the workplace.
 Here are three ways leaders can apply the holiday spirit to build a strong workplace culture:

 The Gift of…